+Prerequisites

+See the "General Prerequisites" on page 29.

 You must have Write (or Supervisor) object rights to the Audit Policy object of the external audit trail's Audit File object.

+Procedure

-- 1. Run AUDITCON at a trusted workstation. - 2.
-Choose the desired external audit trail to be audited, as described in "Create External Audit Trail" on page 228. - 3.
-To enable auditing of the external audit trail, choose the "Enable external auditing" option in the "Available audit options" menu.
+1. Run AUDITCON at a trusted workstation.

+2. Choose the desired external audit trail to be audited, as described in "Create External Audit Trail" on page 238.

+244 Auditing the Network

+3. To enable auditing of the external audit trail, choose the Enable external auditing option in the Available audit options menu.